nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      * _rolePermissions_: Optional mapping between App specific permissions and roles.
 This corresponds to the permission object passed with the user information to the App.
      * _restProxies_: Defines proxies to access the App's backend REST API without violating CORS restrictions.
          * _targetUri_: The API target URI
-         * _sendUserHeader_: Optional.
-Add the headers _X-USER-NAME_, _X-USER-DISPLAY-NAME_ and _X-USER-EMAIL_ with data about the authenticated user to each request (Default: false)
          * _sendPermissionsHeader_: Optional.
 Add the header _X-USER-PERMISSIONS_ with a comma separated list of permissions calculated from _rolePermissions_ (Default: false)
-         * _addHeaders_: Optional.
-Add extra headers to every API call.
          * _restrictToRoles_: Optional list of roles that are permitted to access the proxy.
             The difference to using ACL rules to restrict the access to an API is that not even the _Administrator_ role can access the proxy if this property is set.
 You can use this to protect sensitive data only a small group of